 THE RESEARCH CENTER

-While our dive center will make you discover what’s below the blue line, our research center will work to restore the biodiversity of the Caribbean Sea at a time where urgent action is needed.
+While our dive center makes you discover what’s below the blue line, our research center works to restore the biodiversity of the Caribbean Sea at a time where urgent action is needed.

 TAKATA Research Center is an NGO specialized in marine ecology, sustainable coastal management, and public awareness.
 Our organization ensures its work is based on an effective collaboration with the local community and government.
 Our staff is qualified in ecology, environmental management, and wildlife conservation.

 The mission: Takata seeks to protect coastal ecosystems through community education, environmental research and conservation.

-The areas of intervention for TAKATA Research Center are organized around the following goals: endangered wildlife and habitat conservation; restoration of key ecosystems; enhancing social and environmental awareness while creating ambassadors for the underwater world; and implementation of a sustainable coastal development.
+The areas of intervention for TAKATA Research Center are organized around the following goals: endangered wildlife and habitat conservation; restoration of key ecosystems; enhancement of social & environmental awareness while creating ambassadors for the underwater world; and implementation of a sustainable coastal development.

 - Reef Monitoring Program

 - Habitat Cartography Project

 - Recycling Program